andlo/mycroft-skills-list-gitbook/skills/PFE1718-skill-listener.PFE1718.md

 ---
 description:
+categories: uncategorized
+tags:
 ---

 ![](../.gitbook/assets/star.png)![](../.gitbook/assets/star.png)
 # Skill Listener
 ### _PFE1718-skill-listener.PFE1718_
 ## About:
-This skill is made to work with the full Habits Automation project https://github.com/PFE1718/mycroft-skills-automation.

-Its role is to log mycroft intents when the user launches a skill.
+This skill is made to work with the full Habits Automation project Its role is to log mycroft intents when the user launches a skill.
 It runs continuously in the background and calls the other two skills of the project by utterance when necessary.
 Different cases :
 - Skill trigger detected (calls the automation handler skill)